logo

 4. Monitor and Improve

 Continuously monitor both processes and procedures to identify inefficiencies or areas for improvement.
-Use BPM software to track the progress and performance of processes, allowing for adjustments based on real-time data.
+Use digital work instruction software to track the progress and performance of processes, allowing for adjustments based on real-time data.
 Periodically review procedures as well to ensure they remain relevant, up-to-date, and aligned with evolving organizational needs, ensuring a culture of continuous improvement and optimization.

 Conclusion